 Our secluded retreat is a perfect base camp for hiking and biking, kayaking on Tomales Bay, or strolling on a beautiful beach.
 The park is home to an abundance of wildlife, as well as the Point Reyes Lighthouse and various visitor centers with ranger-led programming.
 The tiny town of Point Reyes Station, 8 miles away, offers excellent dining and shopping.

 The only lodging available within the boundaries of the National Seashore, our hostel is a peaceful, relaxing retreat for travelers of all ages.
 We have two historic ranch buildings, as well as a new "green" addition that is LEED Gold-certified.
 Guests are accommodated in shared dorms or private rooms, and enjoy comfortable lounges with park views, as well as fully equipped guest kitchens.
-In addition, the Point Reyes Hostel is a Bay Area Green Business and has received Bronze Eco-Certification from Sustainable Tourism International.
+In addition, the Point Reyes Hostel is a Bay Area Green Business and has received Bronze Eco-Certification from Sustainable Travel International.

 Reserve your stay at the Point Reyes Hostel today, and immerse yourself in a serene wilderness sanctuary that thrives and blossoms year-round.